Prostate Cancer Clinical Trial

 To ensure safety of the combination before using in larger numbers of mCSPC and mCRPC participants, M9241 will be escalated from a starting dose of 12 mcg/kg and a second dose level of 16.8 mcg/kg along with docetaxel. mCSPC participants will receive a maximum of 6 cycles. mCRPC participants will continue until progression or unacceptable toxicity.

-mCSPC participants: ADT followed by simultaneous docetaxel 75 mg/m^2 (given every 3 weeks x 6 cycles starting at Cycle 1), with M9241 at the RP2D, given every 3 weeks from cycle 2 through cycle 6).
-Prednisone is optional and may be given orally at 5 mg once a day.
-Androgen Deprivation Therapy (ADT) may include GnRH agonist or monthly degarelix converted to GnRH agonist after 3 months
+mCSPC participants: Once ADT established, simultaneous docetaxel 75 mg/m^2 (given every 3 weeks x 6 cycles starting at Cycle 1), with M9241 at the RP2D, given every 3 weeks from cycle 2 through cycle 6).
+Abiraterone will be given in addition to docetaxel from the start of cycle 1 at a dose of 1000mg by mouth once daily.
+Prednisone will be given orally at 5 mg twice a day and will not be optional.

 It is anticipated that approximately 4 years may be required for accrual of up to 80 participants.